Contract talks between Jamal Adams, Seahawks at a standstill; Russell Wilson willing to restructure his deal, per sources

 The team doesn’t technically need Wilson’s permission to restructure his contract — it’s written in the deal that the team can do so at any time.
 But it’s generally an accepted practice in the NFL for teams and players to agree on a restructure before one occurs.

-Carroll said in the spring the team has discussed with Wilson restructuring his deal if needed.
+Carroll said in the spring that the team has discussed with Wilson restructuring his deal if needed.

-“We have talked about all of that, as we do every year,’’ Carroll said, adding: “It just hasn’t been necessary at this point.’’
+“We have talked about all of that, as we do every year,’’ Carroll said, adding, “It just hasn’t been necessary at this point.’’

 If the team did restructure Wilson’s contract, it would turn $17.9 million of his $19 million salary for this season into a bonus.
-Players are generally amenable to restructures since Wilson would get that money immediately, instead of having it paid out over the course of the season (in fact, players now may have more motivation for such restructures since NFL players now receive their base salaries paid out over 36 weeks instead of over the 17 weeks of the season).
+Players are generally amenable to restructures since Wilson would get that money immediately, instead of having it paid out over the course of the season (in fact, players now might have more motivation for such restructures since NFL players now receive their base salaries paid out over 36 weeks instead of over the 17 weeks of the season).

 Converting salary into bonus allows a team to spread out the cap hit of the salary over the life of the contract.
 That means saving roughly $11.8 million in cap space for this year but adding that amount to Wilson’s cap hits for the 2022 and 2023 seasons.